chaac/lbry-setup/README_OSX.md

 Preparation
 -----------

+If you're running El Capitan, you may need to disable rootless mode.
+To do so follow the instructions [here](https://www.quora.com/How-do-I-turn-off-the-rootless-in-OS-X-El-Capitan-10-11)

 You need to install XCode with all the options checked so that the compiler and everything is available in /usr not just /Developer.
 XCode should be